Alamo Drafthouse Cinema: History

-In August 2004, the second largest Alamo (Westlakes) opened in San Antonio, Texas with eight screens.
+In August 2004, the second largest Alamo (Westlakes) opened in San Antonio, Texas, with eight screens.

 In August 2005, Entertainment Weekly named the Alamo Drafthouse Cinema "The #1 movie theater in the country doing it right".

-Since February 2005, the new company has purchased the original franchise unit from Doss, opened a theater in the Katy Area and in Spring, Texas and built a new-build multi-screen theater in the Rio Grande Valley; though it was announced in 2006 to open, the building has remained unfinished since the original owner was foreclosed upon.
+Since February 2005, the new company has purchased the original franchise unit from Doss, opened a theater in the Katy Area and in Spring, Texas, and built a new-build multi-screen theater in the Rio Grande Valley; though it was announced in 2006 to open, the building has remained unfinished since the original owner was foreclosed upon.

 In 2006, due to rising rent in downtown Austin, theater owners took steps to hand the theater over to a non-profit group called the "Heroes of the Alamo" foundation, operating the theater as a cultural arts center.
 However, with the historic Ritz Theater on 6th Street offered as an alternative location, the original Alamo was closed.
-The final event at the original location consisted of a special triple-feature event the evening of June 27, 2007.
+The final event at the original site consisted of a special triple-feature event on the evening of June 27, 2007.
 The final movie shown was Night Warning, with star Susan Tyrrell attending.
-At the conclusion of the movie, audience members were allowed to disassemble their seats and take them home as mementos of the theater.
+After the movie, audience members were allowed to disassemble their seats and take them home as souvenirs of the theater.

 Of the first seven theaters, the downtown Austin theater was unique for being the host of many important film events in Austin, such as the Quentin Tarantino Film Festival and Harry Knowles's annual Butt-numb-a-thon.

-After six months of construction, the Alamo Drafthouse at the Ritz opened on November 2, 2007, with a triple feature of Matango: Attack of the Mushroom People, with a five course mushroom feast; a sneak preview of No Country For Old Men; and a Terror Thursday screening of War of the Gargantuas, introduced by Quentin Tarantino who flew out from Los Angeles for the night to attend the opening.
+After six months of construction, the Alamo Drafthouse at the Ritz opened on November 2, 2007, with a triple feature of Matango: Attack of the Mushroom People, with a five-course mushroom feast; a sneak preview of No Country For Old Men; and a Terror Thursday screening of War of the Gargantuas, introduced by Quentin Tarantino who flew out from Los Angeles for the night to attend the opening.

 In 2009, the first outside of Texas was opened in Winchester, Virginia.